k3ntako/2do/README.md

 - Stories are available in a centralized location (Trello Board or Github Project Board)
 - We will have weekly IPMs on Fridays, where we’ll go over stories for the week and your team will present the work you have completed.
 Demo'd features should have edge conditions considered and be well tested.
 For example, if during a demo you are asked to show the feature beyond the happy path, the application shoud not crash.
 - Your team is expected to communicate early and often to resolve any questions or bring up timeline delays.
 As a hint, we should not be hearing that a feature is not done during a demo.
+- When applicable, new work should have a formal PR process with at least 1 other approval from each other before merging.
+Setup the PRs with adequate detail like: what it is, why its being worked on, steps for reviewers to replicate the process for validation, screenshots and videos if frontend work.
-- When applicable, new work should have a PR process.
-Mentors will be reviewing code and giving feedback as you work on the project (as opposed to just reviewing it as a whole at the due date).
+- Mentors will be reviewing code and giving feedback as you work on the project (as opposed to just reviewing it as a whole at the due date).
 Please add all mentors as peer reviewers.
 Feel free to merge in work after 24 hours if there is no feedback; mentors may add feedback async and it can be resolved in the next PR.

 **Note to the apprentice:** Remember, no crafter is an island.
 Just like a real client experience, you are encouraged to seek feedback & advice (yes, including the mentor team and company wide slack channels).
 Please clarify anything that is unclear in the requirements.